 Where In The Bible Does It Say Jesus Was Black

 The question of whether the Bible states that Jesus was black is complex and often debated.
-The Bible itself does not explicitly describe Jesus's skin color.
-However, interpretations and understandings of his appearance have varied across cultures and throughout history.
+In real terms, the Bible itself does not explicitly describe Jesus's skin color.
+Still, interpretations and understandings of his appearance have varied across cultures and throughout history.
 This article aims to explore the biblical texts, historical context, and various interpretations surrounding Jesus’s ethnicity and appearance.

 Examining the Biblical Context